 “For this reason we also, since the day we heard it, do not cease to pray for you, and to ask that you may be filled with the knowledge of His will in all wisdom and spiritual understanding;”

-In the prayers of the New Testament we detect the deficiencies of the saints.
-Paul prays for things they lacked in their spiritual lifes.
+We can detect the deficiencies of the saints in the prayers of the New Testament.
+Paul prays for things they lacked in their spiritual lives.
 Paul’s prayers pinpoint the primary and paramount needs of the saints.

 “and to ask that you may be filled with the knowledge of His will”